kubewarden/docs/docs/tutorials/writing-policies/rego/open-policy-agent/04-distribute.md

       You can write interesting descriptions about the policy here.
 ```

-In this case, you can see several details:
+You can see several details:

+- Rules:
-- Rules: what resources this policy is targeting
+What resources this policy is targeting.
+- Mutating:
-- Mutating: whether this policy is mutating.
-In this case, is just
+Whether this policy is mutating.
+In this case, it is just validating.
-validating.
-- Context aware: whether this policy requires context from the
+- Context aware:
-cluster in order to evaluate the request.
+Whether this policy requires context from the cluster to evaluate the request.
-- Execution mode: since this is a Rego policy it is mandatory to
+- Execution mode:
+Since this is a Rego policy it's mandatory to specify what execution mode it expects,
-specify what execution mode it expects: `opa` or `gatekeeper`.
-This
+`opa` or `gatekeeper`.
-policy is written in the `opa` style: returning a whole
+This policy is written in the `opa` style, returning a whole `AdmissionReview` object.
-`AdmissionReview` object.
-- Annotations: metadata stored into the policy itself.
+- Annotations: Metadata stored in the policy itself.

-Let's go ahead and annotate our policy:
+Go ahead and annotate your policy:

 ```console
 $ kwctl annotate policy.wasm --metadata-path metadata.yaml --output-path annotated-policy.wasm
 ```

-Now you can `inspect` the policy if you will by running `kwctl inspect annotated-policy.wasm`.
+Now you can inspect the policy by running `kwctl inspect annotated-policy.wasm`.

 ## Pushing the policy

-Now that the policy is annotated we can push it to an OCI
+Now that the policy is annotated you can push it to an OCI registry.
-registry.
-Let's do that:

 ```console
 $ kwctl push annotated-policy.wasm registry.my-company.com/kubewarden/no-default-namespace:v0.0.1
 Policy successfully pushed
 ```

-Now our Rego policy targeting the OPA framework has everything it
+Your Rego policy, targeting the OPA framework,
-needs to be deployed in production by creating a
+has everything it needs, to be deployed in production,
-`ClusterAdmissionPolicy`.
-Let's prepare that too.
-First, we have to
+by creating a `ClusterAdmissionPolicy`.
+You can prepare that as well.
-pull the policy into the `kwctl` local store:
+First you need to pull the policy into the `kwctl` local store:

 ```console
 $ kwctl pull registry://registry.my-company.com/kubewarden/no-default-namespace:v0.0.1
 pulling policy...
 ```

-Let's create a `ClusterAdmissionPolicy` out of it.
-This operation will
+Create a `ClusterAdmissionPolicy` from it.
-take into account the metadata it has about the policy:
+This operation takes into account the metadata it has about the policy:

 ```console
 $ kwctl manifest registry://registry.my-company.com/kubewarden/no-default-namespace:v0.0.1 --type ClusterAdmissionPolicy